In this article

-According to the Centers for Disease Control and Prevention (CDC),4 excessive drinking is the culprit behind more than 95,000 deaths in the United States every year.
+According to the Centers for Disease Control and Prevention (CDC),4 excessive drinking causes more than 95,000 deaths in the United States every year.

-More than half of those who have lost their lives to alcohol suffered from the long-term health effects of drinking too much.
-These include certain types of cancers, liver disease, and heart disease.
+Over half of those who have lost their lives to alcohol suffered from the long-term health effects of excessive drinking.
+These effects include certain types of cancers, liver disease, and heart disease.

 This adds up to a total of 2.8 million years of potential life lost to excessive alcohol consumption.

 In other words, if alcohol isn’t killing people directly, it’s causing diseases and injuries that can.

 There could be a whole host of reasons behind this increase.
 For example, alcohol is largely linked to depression,7 and depression has, too, been on the rise.

-Plus, the rise of social media in recent years has led to people’s constant fear of missing out and the need to compare themselves to each other’s highlight reels.
+Plus, the rise of social media in recent years has led to a constant fear of missing out and the need to compare oneself to others.
 That alone has upped depression rates.14

 While heavy drinkers are at the highest risk of alcohol-related mortality, moderate drinkers still face some level of risk.